Voggastur/full-stack-framework-project/README.md

 The wireframes stage is were I am usually stuck for days, every initial design seems lacklustre and lacking in style or functionality.
 After testing a few paths into what was actually possible within my scope of ability I had an easier time drawing up schemes for the different pages.

-The initial name for the project was Salomos Apparel, the biblical israelite king who is revered in Ethiopia as the alleged dynastic ancestor of the Ethiopian Solomononid kings
+The initial name for the project was Salomos Apparel.
+Salomo is a biblical figure of great reverence in Ethiopia as he is the alleged ancestor of the royal family in Ethiopia through his love-child with the equally revered Queen of Sheba.
-through his love with the Queen of Sheba.
-The last king in this bloodline that spans almost 3000 years was killed in a communist uprising in 1973,
-however abrahamitic traditions and reverence of the past stays as a strong influence.

-However as I talked with Lidya the person I actually want to do this for, she already had a logotype and name of her brand - Africa Hab,
+However as I talked with Lidya the person I am doing this for, she already had a logotype and name of her brand - Africa Hab,
 so I use that instead from that point.
-This explains the project name salomo.
+This explains the project name salomo, and some references to salomos apparel in settings.py, for example the AWS S3 Bucket.

-After some backbreaking work in the design process I believe that frontend design is not my specialty, however as I step into the midproject development I find myself really enjoying seeing backend code come to fruition and work as intended.
+After realizing the design process was taking a lot of time I believe that frontend design is not my specialty, even though it is fun.
+However as I step into the midproject development I find myself really enjoying watching backend code come to fruition and work as intended.

 I found it helpful to simply list the projects different django apps functionality and relation inbetween, to get an overview in the magnitude of complexity - one of the wireframe pages reflects this process.

-The database wireframe is implemented generally as planned aside from different fieldnames
+The database wireframe is implemented generally as planned aside from different fieldnames, and reviews are moved into the products app.

 <a href="#TableContents">Back to Table of Contents</a>